usgin/metadata-server/readme.md

 	</form>

 ### Possible Responses:
-- 202: The request was accepted.
+- 201: The file was attached successfully.
 The *Location* header contains the URL that can be used to access the file directly.
 - 404: The requested resourceId does not exist in the database.
 - 500: There was an error writing to the database.